MataKrow/Checkpoints/README.md

 * Presets!

 **Preset System**
 The checkpoint system was only really meant as a rescource for mappers, but the people I've shown this to expressed of adding sometype of way to place this into pre-existing maps.
 So I made this!
-Currently It's only has [AUGER;ZENITH](https://www.doomworld.com/forum/topic/123042-dbp37-augerzenith-the-cyberpunk-megawad/).
+Currently the only mapset supported is [AUGER;ZENITH](https://www.doomworld.com/forum/topic/123042-dbp37-augerzenith-the-cyberpunk-megawad/) but I plan to add more maps in the futures.

 https://user-images.githubusercontent.com/48725508/181102157-218b9473-d99d-4323-8475-028628f2aa09.mp4